|

 rheumatic complaints, low sex drive, infertility, and skin problems.
 Many,

-many persons are therefore “uncomfortable but still normal.”
-What to do?
-First of all,
+many persons are therefore “uncomfortable but normal.”
+Since a “normal” or even

 somewhat high T-4 can coexist with the symptoms of low thyroid function, do